pablodiste/data-store/README.md

 }
 ```
 And similar for `update` and `delete`.
 The source of truth is updated as soon the response is received.
-In general this CRUD requests assumes an API expecting POST and PUT operations which returns the created/updated object with the generated/edited id as a result.
+In general this CRUD requests assumes an API expecting POST/PUT/PATCH operations returning the created/updated object with the generated/edited id as a result.

 ### Error handling
 The CRUD operations returns a `StoreResponse` object which can be an `Error`.
 None of the operations are throwing exceptions.